Nano Dimension Ltd. (NNDM) Shares Rise Despite Market Challenges

 Sponsored

-The average price predicted by analysts for NNDM is $10.00, The public float for NNDM is 250.98M and currently, short sellers hold a 6.45% ratio of that float.
-The average trading volume of NNDM on May 16, 2023 was 2.02M shares.
+The average price predicted for Nano Dimension Ltd. (NNDM) by analysts is $10.00, The public float for NNDM is 250.98M, and at present, short sellers hold a 6.45% of that float.
+On May 22, 2023, the average trading volume of NNDM was 1.88M shares.

 NNDM’s Market Performance

-NNDM’s stock has seen a -4.53% decrease for the week, with a 1.61% rise in the past month and a -1.17% fall in the past quarter.
-The volatility ratio for the week is 3.44%, and the volatility levels for the past 30 days are at 3.57% for Nano Dimension Ltd..
-The simple moving average for the past 20 days is 1.04% for NNDM’s stock, with a -4.46% simple moving average for the past 200 days.
+NNDM’s stock has seen a -2.96% decrease for the week, with a -0.61% drop in the past month and a -12.01% fall in the past quarter.
+The volatility ratio for the week is 3.10%, and the volatility levels for the past 30 days are at 3.45% for Nano Dimension Ltd. The simple moving average for the past 20 days is -1.98% for NNDM’s stock, with a -6.53% simple moving average for the past 200 days.

 Stock Fundamentals for NNDM